Samsung Galaxy S II: U.S. Cellular – Model SCH-R760

-Galaxy S II Plus – Model GT-I9105/P
+Galaxy S II Plus

-The Galaxy S II Plus was announced in CES 2013.
-The phone has a Broadcom BC28155 SoC with a 1.2 GHz dual-core processor and a VideoCore IV HW GPU instead of the Mali 400MP in the original Galaxy S II.
+The Galaxy S II Plus (model GT-I9105/P) was announced in CES 2013.
+The phone has a Broadcom BCM28155 SoC with a 1.2 GHz dual-core processor and a VideoCore IV HW GPU instead of the Mali 400MP in the original Galaxy S II.
 Both the original and the "Plus" have 1 GB of RAM, but the latter only has 8 GB of internal storage, half that of the original, of which the operating system takes a significant cut.
-It uses a hyperglazed plastic body (the same as the Samsung Galaxy S III) and is available in Chic White and Dark Blue.
+It uses a hyperglazed plastic body (the same as the Galaxy S III) and is available in Chic White and Dark Blue.
 The phone originally ran on Android 4.1.2 "Jelly Bean" with Samsung's TouchWiz Nature UX.
-An update to Android 4.2.2 is available in some countries.
+An update to Android 4.2.2 was made available.
 Also released was a I9105P model, which supports NFC.

 Reception

 Reviews of the Galaxy S II have been universally positive.
 It was honored by MWC's Global Mobile Awards as "SmartPhone Of The Year 2012" Engadget gave the device a 9/10, calling it "the best Android smartphone yet" and "possibly the best smartphone, period."
 CNET UK gave the device a favorable review of 4.5/5 and described it as "one of the slimmest, lightest mobiles we've ever had the privilege to hold."
 TechRadar gave the device 5/5 stars and describes the device as one that "set a new bar for smartphones in 2011."
 Pocketnow was "impressed" with the speed of the web browser.
 SlashGear states that the device "sets the benchmark for smartphones in general."
 GSMArena points out minor drawbacks such as an "all-plastic body" and the handset having "no dedicated camera key," but still calls the handset "absurdly powerful" and concluding "we just cannot see beyond the new Samsung flagship if we're to name the ultimate smartphone."

-After slightly over one month since its debut, more than 1 million units of Samsung Galaxy S II were activated in South Korea.
+After slightly over one month since its debut, more than 1 million units of Galaxy S II were activated in South Korea.
 Worldwide, 3 million units were sold in 55 days.
 85 days after its first release, Samsung declared global shipments of over 5 million for the Galaxy S II and 10 million after 5 months.
 Partially owing to strong sales of Samsung's Galaxy range of smartphones, Samsung overtook Apple in smartphone sales during Q3 2011, with a total market share of 23.8%, compared to Apple's 14.6%.
 In Q2 2012, Samsung also became the world's largest maker of mobile phones, dethroning Nokia.